BVG85/Project-5-Vehicle-Detection-Tracking/writeup.md

 <img src="https://github.com/BVG85/Project-5-Vehicle-Detection-Tracking/blob/master/output_images/data_vis2.png" width="200" height="200" />

-The HSV color space was used, as good results were obtained during the lessons with this color space.
+The HSV color space was used initially, as good results were obtained during the lessons with this color space.
+However after an initial review this was changed to YCrCb with better results.
 Other parameters such as `orientations`, `pixels_per_cell`, `cells_per_block`, `hog_channel`, `spacial size` and `hist_bins` were explored.

 A linear SVC was used and the following results were obtained

-Using: 18 orientations 8 pixels per cell and 2 cells per block Feature vector length: 11448
+Using: 9 orientations 8 pixels per cell and 2 cells per block Feature vector length: 6156
-3.22 Seconds to train SVC...
+11.7 Seconds to train SVC...
-Test Accuracy of SVC =  0.9932
+Test Accuracy of SVC =  0.9882

 #### 2. Explain how you settled on your final choice of HOG parameters.